Staff Augmentation: What it is and How it Works?

 There are no current limits for searching talent: remote work, the freelance world and diversity are some of the key concepts to create an ideal working team.

-There are some work dynamics that have changed since the pandemic: processes automation, new technology incorporation and, mainly, the revaluation of professional profiles for making up hybrid teams.
+Some work dynamics have changed since the pandemic: processes automation, new technology incorporation and, mainly, the revaluation of professional profiles for making up hybrid teams.
 What do the new work models look like?

 The events that took place during 2020 allowed the implementation of some already considered processes to go faster than before.
 It also forced the application of other unexpected processes, like compulsory remote work, digitalization of tasks that were previously done in-house and the unpredicted mix of personal and working life.
 But nobody imagined that these changes would be definite after the pandemic.